julianhasse/GCP/README.md

 ## Login
 You can use any name and password.
 This release won't check credentials but your name will appear in the user section.

+## Description for Brandon Taylor
-## Angular core competencies, patterns, and best practices applied in this demo
+## Angular core competencies, patterns, and best practices applied on this demo

 ### 1 Inter-component communication:
 Components created: